Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Agent Transfer/unblupbconfig.md

 ---
 title: Unblu

-permalink: platform/instructions/en/latest/Agent Transfer/unblupb
+permalink: platform/instructions/en/latest/Agent Transfer/unblupbconfig

 ---

 <container>

-Kore.ai XO Platform supports integration with Unblu Agent System to handover the conversations without having to use the BotKit.

-Please visit Deploy → Channels → Unblu → Configurations to manage Unblu.

-After you have successfully established a connection with Unblu, Kore.ai XO platform moves the Unblu agent system into the configured state.
-No additional configuration is required.
+Kore.ai XO Platform uses the configuration that has been provided to establish a successful connection with Unblu.
+No additional configuration is required to enable the Unblu Agent system.

 </container>